recreationx/CrAcIn/README.md

 ## Methodology

 ### Crime Analysis
 We simulate a set of crime data with 10 crimes, and assign them their relative weights, on a scale of 1-5.
-The weights are determined by the severity of the crime, and is an average value collected from a survey of 5 individuals.
+The weights are determined by the severity of the crime, and is an averaged value collected from a survey of 5 individuals.
 ```python
         crime_weights = {
             "outrage_of_modesty": 3,